-- Karen Reitan, AM '93, earned her MA from SSA with a concentration in policy analysis in 1993, and is now Associate Executive Director for Operations at the Public Health Institute of Metropolitan Chicago.
+Karen Reitan, AM '93 is now Associate Executive Director for Operations at the Public Health Institute of Metropolitan Chicago.

 Immigrants and Refugees

-- Mary Bunn, AM '05, had a fellowship to do work in Cambodia with a population traumatized by war and government brutality and currently works for the Marjorie Kovler Center for the Treatment of Survivors of Torture.
-She is now a SSA doctoral student.
+Mary Bunn, AM '05, had a fellowship to do work in Cambodia with a population traumatized by war and government brutality and currently works for the Marjorie Kovler Center for the Treatment of Survivors of Torture.
+She is now a Crown Family School doctoral student.